sowbug/groove/README.md

 2. Download the [release](https://github.com/sowbug/groove/releases) for your OS and unzip it somewhere.
 3. Using the command line, `cd` to the directory you just unzipped.
-4. Try `./groove-cli -y projects/drum-track.yaml` (adapt that for your OS, e.g., Windows uses backslashes for path separators).
+4. Render `projects/drum-filtered.yaml` with `groove-cli`.
+For Windows, that's `groove-cli projects\drum-filtered.yaml`, and for Linux/OSX it's `./groove-cli projects/drum-filtered.yaml`).
 You should hear a 707 beat through a rising low-pass filter.
 If you don't, file a bug.
-5. Open `projects/drum-track.yaml` in your favorite text editor, and change `bpm: 128.0` to `bpm: 200.0`.
+5. Open `projects/drum-filtered.yaml` in your favorite text editor, and change `bpm: 128.0` to `bpm: 200.0`.
 Play the track again.
-Congratulations, you're now a caricature of a [DnB](https://en.wikipedia.org/wiki/Drum_and_bass) producer.
+Congratulations, you're now the world's newest [DnB](https://en.wikipedia.org/wiki/Drum_and_bass) producer.
+6. Take a look at all the other projects in the `projects` directory.
+Render them, tweak them, and make new ones!
-6. Just for fun, launch the `groove-gui` executable.
+6. Launch the `groove-gui` executable.
 It won't do anything useful, but you should see a DAW-ish window appear.
 If not, please file a bug so I can be aware of GUI problems on different OSes.

+## Getting started (developers)

+I use VSCode on Ubuntu 20.04 for development.

+- Visit <https://rustup.rs/> to install the Rust toolchain.
+- `rustup default nightly` (we're using trait upcasting and specialization).
+- `apt install` the packages listed in `.github/workflows/build.yml`
+- `cargo build`, and then try the command listed in the other Getting Started section.

 ## High-level project status

-- There are a CLI (command-line interface) and GUI (graphical user interface).
+- There are CLI (command-line interface) and GUI (graphical user interface) versions of the app.
 The CLI is theoretically capable of producing a song, if tediously.
 The GUI mostly proves that I know how to write a GUI, but it's useless for anything else right now.
 - Aside from the CLI workflow being difficult, there aren't many components -- just a couple instruments, a few effects, and a controller (automation) system.
 So even if you liked the workflow, you don't have a rich library of